 In one of this series’s stronger justifications for its setting, the Doctor and Ace are simply on the ship to attend Benton’s wedding, which even explains Aldred’s normal dress and haircut.
 McCoy still looks… somewhat Doctorish, dressed all in beige with shorts and a panama hat.
 He does overuse his “grab Ace with the umbrella handle” trick from the show somewhat, particularly considering that this one isn’t shaped like a question mark, but at least we can pretend his sunglasses are supremely prescient foreshadowing for the Capaldi era.

 The Master is back, but unfortunately he’s played by an amateur American this time (we miss you, John Messenger).
 With the production taking advantage of this cruise liner’s Egyptian-themed hallway, we even get to see the Master’s TARDIS appear as a sarcophagus – exactly the type of thing a TARDIS with a functional chameleon circuit should turn into.
 This Master has sunglasses and a cane, creating a shallow visual parallel with the Doctor while also making the Master look like he should have a seeing-eye dog.
 The official incarnation this one resembles most closely is Eric Roberts, particularly if you factor in the accent, but he does manage a half-hearted beard.
 (Since there’s no clear sense that the characters on a given cruise adventure are necessarily from contemporaneous points in their lives, we can’t assume that this version of the Master is necessarily one from anywhere near the Anthony Ainley incarnation typically active in a Seventh Doctor story.
 Really, he could go anywhere.
-Occam’s razor suggests that he’s shortly post-Ainley, perhaps even an incarnation from the Time War, but since that period is likely to be filled in by official material eventually, the nebulous void that is post-Missy seems like the safest bet.)
+Occam’s razor suggests that he’s shortly post-Ainley, perhaps even an incarnation from the Time War, but since that period is already contested by various official materials, the nebulous, incontrovertible void that is the far future seems like the safest bet.)
 Skulking around, he mutters to himself about how he’s going to do something evil.
 Meanwhile, the Doctor and Ace find that they’ve missed the wedding itself, arriving just in time for the after-party.

 A blunt reference to the Brigadier being “invited to a ministerial meeting” is used to explain the character’s absence, but it’s fair enough, as one could reasonably expect Courtney to be here considering how many of these things he’s attended already.
 The explanation is likely inspired by a line in the then-recent episode “The Poison Sky”, which mentions that the Brigadier is busy attending to some business in Peru.
-(The Sarah Jane Adventures would go on to excuse Courtney’s absence in exactly the same way, several times.)
+(The Sarah Jane Adventures would go on to excuse Courtney’s absence in exactly the same way, several times.
+I like to think that each Peru trip is another wacky cruise adventure.)
 Fan productions like these are often inclined to “canonise” unofficial truths, so it’s not surprising that several characters in this video refer to Benton as John, the forename he was first given in the semi-official video spin-off Wartime, and which was later adopted by other non-TV material.
 (Speaking of which, perhaps the title is a subtle nod to Once Upon a Time-Lord, the similarly misnamed 1985 comic strip featuring the Sixth Doctor and Frobisher?)

 The Doctor and Ace have the inevitable meet-and-greet with Benton and his wife, where we get the usual wilderness-years back-and-forth about whether her name is Ace or Dorothée.
 Benton recognises the Doctor instantly, despite the fact that he has never encountered this incarnation before in any media.